klembot/grunt-entwine/README.md

 The first story file listed is treated specially.
 It will:

-- Use its starting passage as the generated story file's starting passage.
+- Use its starting passage as the generated story file's starting passage, if you haven't overridden it with the `startPassage` option (see below).
 - Set the generated story's name, if you haven't overridden it with the `storyName` option (see below).